Blursoftwares/SCRATCH/ScratchJr/README.md

 - Blocks Description: [Discover the Different Blocks](https://scratchjr.org/learn/blocks)
 - Tips and Hints: [Useful Tips as You Explore ScratchJr](https://scratchjr.org/learn/tips)
 - Activities Guide: [Learn how to Engage with the Activities](https://www.youtube.com/watch?v=ciWPaEgscr0)

+## Key Terms
+1. **Blocks**: Blocks are the fundamental elements of ScratchJr.
+Each block represents a specific action or command that can be combined to create sequences of instructions for the characters.
+2. **Characters/Sprites**: The figures or objects that perform actions in a project.
+They represent the main actors in your stories or games and can be customized in various ways.

 ## Learning Projects
 Here are some projects to learn with: